MassDo/purbeurre/readme.md

 pipenv shell # activate the virtual env
 ./manage.py migrate
 ```
-Now the database schema are created but the database is empty we need to feed it with data from the OpenFoodFact project
+Now the database schema are created, but the database is empty, we need to feed it with data from the OpenFoodFacts project !

 ## Database implementation
 You can use the custom command data_feed to do it !